All Episodes

 Look at it now.

-Oh, nelly.
+Oh, Nelly.

 We're all above 11,000.

-Uh, and and this is designed to negate the bad news on the jobs front.
+And this is designed to negate the bad news on the jobs front.

 The report, the jobs report, is the final one before the November elections, which means members of Congress will face voters next month with an economy struggling to create jobs.